Now, preachers and ministers come in all stripes and varieties, I understand that.

-We’ve written on this blog about how most pastor search committees are deathly afraid of unemployed preachers.
-They ask–and rightly so, by the way–if you’re so good, why aren’t you in the pulpit now?
+Most pastor search committees are deathly afraid of unemployed preachers.
+They ask–and with good reason, by the way–if you’re so good, why aren’t you in the pulpit now?
 If you’re so faithful, how could any church have cut you loose?
 If you’re such a good prospect, how come no other church has snapped you up?

 The short answer to these questions is simply that churches tend to be afraid to risk calling a preacher who was “let go” by his former church.

 Now, before someone says it, let me say that, yes, I know some preachers have been failures morally, ethically, or even legally.
 Some preachers were cut loose from their last church because they should have been.

 So, a pastor search committee should do its homework and check into the situation in his last church and the churches before that.
 If they spot a trend of unfaithfulness or sloppiness or laziness, then they will rightfully decide to move on to other candidates.